 As discussed earlier, when disasters occur, certain segments of the population are hit the hardest and recovery for such people can take years.
-Women, youth, elderly, PWD, migrants and indigenous people are not only more vulnerable to disasters shocks, but they also have fewer resources to prevent, cope with, and adapt to disasters (Hallegatte et al. 2016; Neumayer and Plümper, 2007).
+Women, youth, elderly, PWD, migrants and indigenous people are not only more vulnerable to disasters shocks, but they also have fewer resources to prevent, cope with, and adapt to (Hallegatte et al. 2016; Neumayer and Plümper, 2007).
 These category of people have less access to social safety nets, do not participate in decision making and in some instances, are totally invisible (Diehl and Dzubinski, 2016; Nordling, 2017).
-For example, Parsitau (2021) reported that as countries are fighting the Covid-19 pandemic, women and girls are largely invisible in or are missing from decision making, policy, and governance circles.
+For example, Parsitau (2021) reported that as countries are fighting the COVID-19 pandemic, women and girls are largely invisible in or are missing from decision-making, policy, and governance circles.
 And yet, 'women and girls have largely borne the brunt of the pandemic, as the virus has exacerbated already-existing gender inequalities, laying bare serious fault lines in safety, physical and mental health, education, domestic responsibilities, and employment opportunities' (Parsitau, 2021).

 The Sendai framework only identifies women, children and youth, PWD, older people, indigenous people and migrants as the most vulnerable people.
 This clearly indicates that national governments and other stakeholders recognize the importance of identifying and targeting different categories of people within a country or community.
 These stakeholders recognize that they should not be limited to the list of vulnerable people mentioned in the Sendai framework, but identify more vulnerable people depending on the location they are implementing DRR initiatives.
 Analysis of the 155 DRR initiatives show that 41.9% of the initiatives mention and/or target women, children, youth, PWD, elderly, migrants, Internally displaced persons, refugees, boys, girls, men, poor people and poor households.
-The rest of the DRR initiatives, that is 58.1% do not mention any vulnerable people.
-Children, youth, PWD and the elderly are also frequently mentioned in the 41.9% of the DRR initiatives (Table 3).
+The rest of the DRR initiatives, that is 58.1% do not mention any vulnerable persons.
+Women are mentioned or targeted in all the DRR initiatives that identify vulnerable people.
+Children, youth, PWD and the elderly are also frequently mentioned in the 41.9% of the DRR initiatives (Table 1.3).
 The least mentioned category of people are street people, beggars and commercial sex workers.

-Table 3: The category of vulnerable people targeted in DRR initiatives in eastern Africa (n=65)
+Table 1.3: The category of vulnerable people targeted in DRR initiatives in Eastern Africa (n=65)

-Categories of No. of DRR initiatives that Categories of No. of DRR initiatives

-vulnerable people mention specific vulnerable people that mention specific
+Categories of vulnerable people No. of DRR initiatives that mention specific vulnerable people Categories of vulnerable people No. of DRR initiatives that mention specific vulnerable people

-vulnerable people vulnerable people

 Women 65 Illiterate 22

 Children 55 IDPs 27

 Students 12 Refugees 14

-Ideginous people 29 Commercial sex workers 9
+Indigenous people 29 Commercial sex workers 9

 Poor people 18 Men 11

 Migrants 13 The sick 24

 Youth (female & male) 49 Mentally challenged persons 11

 Elderly 33 Street people 4

 Business women 8 Beggars 4

 Farmers and livestock keepers 16 Pregnant/ breastfeeding mothers 15

 Homeless 13 Girls 21

 People with Disability (PWD) 43

-A GSI situational analysis, which is a preliminary assessment of a particular situation where the project/program is to be implemented in a particularly geographic area, is a scoping and analyzing process which helps project team to develop a common understanding on their project's context.
+A GSI situational analysis, which is a preliminary assessment of a particular situation where the project/program is to be implemented in a particular geographic area, is a scoping and analyzing process, which helps project team to develop a common understanding of their project's context.
 Such an analysis can also help project team to identify the different categories of people, their needs and problems and are able to define what kind of interventions can respond to the identified problems and needs.
-Analysis of use or mention of gender and social inclusion terminologies within the 155 DRR initiatives shows that the word Gender equality is the commonly used word, and it is mentioned in 88 of the DRR initiatives (Table 4).
+Analysis of use or mention of gender and social inclusion terminologies within the 155

+DRR initiatives shows that the word Gender equality is the commonly used word, and it is mentioned in 88 of the DRR initiatives (Table 1.4).
 The least mentioned term is gender transformative.